LexiFi/dead_code_analyzer/CONTRIBUTING.md

 - use more than 100 columns.
 Less than 80 is even better;
 - leave trailing whitespace.

-Otherwise, try to keep constitent with surrounding code and avoid super-weird construct (unless it is really useful, very well documented and maintainable).
+Otherwise, try to keep constitent with surrounding code and avoid any super-weird construct (unless it is really useful, very well documented and maintainable).

 ## Testing

 Please verify that your modifications are valid:
-- Add tests for your work in the `examples` directory.;
+- Add tests for your work in the `examples` directory;
 - Update the expected results found in the `check` directory according to your changes and common sense (i.e. do not expect a result that is obviously wrong);
 - Run `make check` and verify nothing is broken;